natural-harmonia-gropius/input-event/README.md

 In the above example, if you don't write `UP ignore #@repeat`, you'll have to press frequently, which is too tiring.

-## Left-click will be ignored for a short time after the focus window

-Because of the unexpected pause/play when switching windows, after I tested this behavior there is no side effect, please feedback if you encounter any problems.

 ## Extended support for property-expansion

 - **Dangerous, use with caution**